 A spiritual struggle

 At the beginning and at the end of this book the same question is asked.
 This question is who will go first to fight (Jdg 1:1; 20:18).
 Between these two questions, the book takes place.
-The first time this question is about fighting against the enemies of the people.
-The second time this question is about going to fight against a brother of the people.
+The first time this question is asked, pertains to fighting against the enemies of the people.
+The second time this question is asked, pertains to going to fight against a brother of the people.
 They start by fighting together against a common enemy and end up by fighting each other.

 It is a variation of what Paul says to the Galatians: “Having begun by the Spirit, are you now being perfected by the flesh?”
 (Gal 3:3).
 Applied to Israel we can say that Israel begins in the Spirit, but ends up in the flesh.
 It must be said that Israel’s fight against their brother Benjamin is necessary because of the sin that took place there and how their brother dealt with it.

-A child of God may know that the Lord Jesus bore the judgment of sin and robbed Satan of his power on the cross.
+A child of God may know that the Lord Jesus bore the judgment of sin and robbed satan of his power on the cross.
 Something else is that the believer must live up to this in his life.
-In faith he must keep himself dead for sin (Rom 6:11).
+In faith he must keep himself dead to sin (Rom 6:11).

 In practice, this works as follows.
 There may be a desire to enjoy the blessings in Christ.
 Yet these blessings are not enjoyed when the Christian is held in captivity by sinful desires he has allowed into his life.
 It is impossible to enjoy the heavenly blessings when worldly or carnal things are pursued.
 These things make him a prisoner, with the result that he has no eye and time for the things that has to do with God and the Lord Jesus.